AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 If, for whatever reason, you want to delete earlier versions of the deployed RAP3-code, use this command:

 `rm -r -f -d /home/bitnami/htdocs/RAP3`

-## 10. Local Settings

-To inspect and change the local settings, you need the file `localsettings.php` on directory `~/git/Ampersand-models/RAP3/include`.
-This step requires section 4 to be finished successfully.
-This file contains comments that guide you to use the correct settings in a development situation and in a production situation.
-Read the file and follow the instructions it contains, especially when making the transition from development to production.

-Logging can be switched on and off \(or tuned\) in your `localsettings.php` file.

 ## 11. Last minute changes before going to production